Galois Action and Localization in Number Fields: Aut and the Inverse Class Group Problem

 \end{proof}

-Recall that Theorem \ref{cong} tells us (in particular) that for a Galois number field of degree $p$, we must have $h_k \equiv 0$ or $1$ mod $p$.
+Recall that Theorem \ref{cong} tells us (in particular) that for a Galois number field of degree $p$, we must have $h_K \equiv 0$ or $1$ mod $p$.
 Thus, Theorem \ref{n>1} gives us a further restriction in the first case on the structure of the class group.
 We now shift our attention to the inverse class group.
-First, we consider the case when $h_k$ is assumed to be an odd prime rather than $[K:\bbq]$.
-Note, this is equivalent to asking which number fields $K$ can have $Cl_K \cong \bbz/p\bbz$.
+First, we consider the case where the class number $h_K$ is assumed to be an odd prime and try to place restrictions on $K$.
+Note, this is equivalent to asking which number fields $K$ can have $\Cl_K \cong \bbz/p\bbz$.

 \begin{thm} Let $K$ a Galois number field with $n = [K:\bbq]$ and $h_K = p$ prime.
 Then, $p|n$ or gcd$(p-1,n) > 1$. \end{thm}